joedrago/colorist/docs/Usage.md

 default, Colorist chooses the number of cores available in the system.
 Running `colorist -h` will show how many cores Colorist detects (and will use by default) after displaying the syntax.

+### --json

+When using `identify` or `calc`, this will disable all log output and instead emit a single JSON object output that contains the requested information.
+If an error occurs, the JSON will only contain a single key named "error".

 ### -l, --luminance